lanewhitmore/BIS_Data_Pipeline/README.md

 | Policy rates (monthly)                                   | WS_CBPOL_M_csv_col.csv  | 39 rows (less header)<br>937 columns      |

 <br>

+As described below under *Pipeline Functional and Non-Functional Overview*, this "raw" source data is extracted, loaded, transformed, and ultimately persisted in a MySQL relational database for further analysis and "consumption."
+The following Figure 1 visualizes the physical model for this relational database:

 __Figure 1__<br>
 *BIS Entity Relationship Diagram*